Deconditioning

 Deconditioning due to decreased physical effort results in muscle loss, including heart muscles.

 Deconditioning due to lack of gravity or non-standard gravity action (e.g., during bed rest) results in abnormal distribution of body fluids.

+Deconditioning as a syndrome has historically been associated with a number of medical disorders, including the chronic fatigue syndrome, though whether it plays any role in the latter is highly controversial.